He’s been nicknamed, the BullyPit and he’s a loyal, lovable, sometimes slow-to-grow-up dog that is athletic and as strong as a … well … a bull.

 The Pit Bull is not nearly as large as the American Bulldog, being only 30 to 65 pounds, on average.
 The females are slightly smaller than the males, but like most bully breeds, the females are quite often more territorial than the males.

-Being a highly intelligent dog, they are easy to train, however they are famous for some pushback.
-They often like to do things their own way and may not always be in the mood for training, choosing to be goofy and playful instead.
+Being highly intelligent dogs, they are easy to train, however they are famous for some pushback.
+They often like to do things their way and may not always be in the mood for training, choosing to be goofy and playful instead.
 They don’t fully mature until they are approximately three years old, and this means that they take about a year longer than most other breeds of dogs.

 The American Pit Bull Terrier (APBT) can be found in virtually any color or combination of colors.
 He may have brown eyes, amber, hazel, and even blue eyes.
 He could have one eye of each color.

 This breed is also a powerful jumper and can be extremely strong.
 They are labeled an aggressive chewer, meaning that they need something to chew on that is hard and can stand up to punishment because they have very powerful jaws.
 Chewing is how they keep their teeth clean and exercise their jaws.

 The APBT can lock his jaws so tight that they cannot be pulled apart.
 There are competitions where these dogs are baited to jump and grab a rope that is tied to a stand or a tree.
 The dogs are timed for how long they can hold on until needing to let go and drop off.
 They can hold on for surprising amounts of time.

 There are videos on social media of these competitions and of APBTs jumping and climbing up walls over 4 meters high to retrieve a fetching dummy or ring.
 This is the equivalent of 13 feet!